liamreneroy/LLM_motion/README.md

 ## Find the Notebook
-The notebok can then be found at:
+The notebook can then be found at:
-.../RL_audio/notebooks/study_notebook_V4.ipynb
+.../RL_audio/notebooks/study_notebook_V1.ipynb

 ## Owner: